hungryengineer/The-Weekender/README.md

 xi) Prometheus and Grafana

 _________________________________________________________
+# STEP 1 -- provisioning infra using terraform

 Although we have end-to-end pipelines for creating and destroying infrastructure, however if need arises to manually create the infra then below pattern/sequence needs to be followed due to directed acyclic dependencies amongst resources: